DrFloyd01/Y2K-statsbook/notes/week_5_notes.md

 ---
 ## Matchup: Blue's Balls vs Dusty’s Dingleberries

-> Co-GOTW: In an alternate universe, these two teams are nearly flipped!
+> GOTW: In an alternate universe this year, these two teams are nearly flipped!
 Dusty (5th, 2-2, 505 PF) and Jasper (8th, 1-3, 519 PF).
 It's not exactly that Blue's Balls has been bad; rather, they've been exceptionally good at scoring just enough to win.
-All three of the wins were good for the lowest winnning score accolade (3/4 on offer).
-And finally, Blue's Balls is out to avenge a L5 that dates back to 2022, having never topped Dusty's squad..
+All three of their wins were good for the lowest winnning score accolade (3/4 on offer).
+But top of mind has to be that Blue's Balls is out to avenge a L5 that amounts to having never bested Dusty's squad.

 ---
 ## Matchup: Gl Hf (you’re gay) vs Devil Jelq with Me